Waldorf Astoria Maldives Ithaafushi

 The main pool at Ithaafushi.
 During both of our stays it was nearly always empty.
 The pool villas are so comfortable that most guests simply never bother.

 Forty minutes.
-That is how long the private yacht takes from Malé airport to Ithaafushi.
-Most Maldives resorts move you by seaplane, which is loud and cramped and over before you have properly registered that you are actually here.
-The Waldorf moves you by water.
-We had champagne in hand before we cleared the dock, and by the time we had finished it, the engine was already slowing.
+That is how long the private yacht takes from Male airport to Ithaafushi.
+Most Maldives resorts move you by seaplane, which is cramped and loud.
+The Waldorf moves you by water instead.
+We had champagne in hand before we cleared the dock, and the engine was already slowing by the time we finished it.

-The resort came into view ahead of us and the first thing we noticed was the scale.
-The Maldives sells you on isolation, on the feeling of a private sandbar with nothing around you for miles.
+The first thing we noticed was the scale.
+The Maldives sells you on isolation, on a private sandbar with nothing around you for miles.
 Ithaafushi does not pretend to be that.
-It is large and complete, a full hotel that happens to float in the Indian Ocean, with eleven restaurants and a dive center and a private pool outside your villa door.
+It is a full hotel that happens to float in the Indian Ocean, with eleven restaurants and a private pool outside your villa door.
 What surprised us was how well those two things sit together.
-You are truly in the middle of nowhere.
-The nowhere just happens to have extraordinary room service.
+You are in the middle of nowhere, and the nowhere has extraordinary room service.

-The Maldives had always sounded like somewhere for other people.
-A honeymoon destination, a bucket list item people mention and never actually book.
+The Maldives had always sounded like somewhere for other people, a honeymoon destination people mention and never book.
 We had talked ourselves out of it more than once.
 After the first trip, we stopped talking ourselves out of things.

 The Room

-We have tried all three villa categories here and we have a clear verdict: the Reef Villa wins, and it is not particularly close.
-The Overwater Villas look extraordinary in photographs and they are beautiful in person, but they sit at the far ends of the jetties and the walk to anywhere on the property becomes a significant part of your day.
-The Beach Villas are lovely but you never quite feel surrounded by the ocean the way the Maldives is supposed to feel.
+We have tried all three villa categories and have a clear verdict: the Reef Villa wins, and it is not close.
+The Overwater Villas photograph beautifully and they are lovely in person, but they sit at the far ends of the jetties, and the walk to anywhere becomes a real part of your day.
+The Beach Villas are comfortable, but you never quite feel surrounded by the ocean the way the Maldives is supposed to feel.
 The Reef Villa is where the two meet.
-Your entrance is on land, which keeps you centrally located near the restaurants and amenities.
-But your deck extends over the water, and the Indian Ocean is right there when you want it.
-What makes the recommendation even easier is that the Reef Villa is the entry-level category.
-You are not paying for an upgrade to get the best experience on the property.
-You are booking the most practical and most enjoyable villa and spending less to do it.
+Your entrance is on land, which keeps you central to the restaurants, and your deck extends over the water, so the Indian Ocean is right there when you want it.
+The detail that makes the recommendation easy is that the Reef Villa is the entry-level category.
+You are not paying up for the best experience on the property.
+You are booking the most practical villa and spending less to do it.

-Inside, spacious is not quite the right word.
-The ceilings are soaring, the design is modern without feeling cold, and there is a quality of stillness to the interior that you notice immediately after a long travel day.
-But the room is not really the point.
-The outdoor space is where you will spend your time.
-Every villa has a massive private deck, a lounger swing that becomes your permanent address within about twenty minutes of arrival, and a pool large enough to actually swim in, not the token plunge pool you find at properties that describe it differently.
-The privacy is complete.
-You can swim to the far edge of the deck, look out at nothing but the Indian Ocean all the way to the horizon, and know with certainty that no other villa has a sightline to you.
-It is one of those settings that is difficult to describe accurately other than to say that you won’t easily forget it.
+Inside, spacious undersells it.
+The ceilings are high, the design is modern without being cold, and there is a stillness to the room that lands the moment you walk in off a long travel day.
+But the room is not the point.
+The deck is.
+Every villa has a private deck, a lounger swing that became our permanent address within about twenty minutes, and a pool big enough to actually swim in rather than the token plunge pool some properties pass off as one.
+The privacy is total.
+We swam to the far edge of the deck, looked out at nothing but the Indian Ocean to the horizon, and knew no other villa had a sightline to us.
+It is hard to describe and harder to forget.

 • Request This: Ask specifically for a villa on the north side of the jetty.
 The orientation gives you the better sunrise angle and slightly more privacy from the main path.